Employment law- Collective redundancies

 - the proposed procedure and time limits for carrying out the redundancies;

 - if there is any way to avoid the redundancies;

-A trade union or employee representative could argue on behalf of affected employees that they are prepared to work shorter hours, take a salary cut or forgo bonuses in an attempt to avoid the propose redundancies being made.
-Other ways may include voluntary redundancies, staff retraining, early retirement, a recruitment freeze, and cutting back on agency or other temporary workers and contractors.
+A trade union or employee representatives could argue on behalf of affected employees that they are prepared to work shorter hours, take a salary cut or forgo bonuses in an attempt to avoid the propose redundancies being made.
+Other suggestions may include proposing voluntary redundancies, staff retraining, early retirement, a recruitment freeze, and cutting back on agency or other temporary workers and contractors.

 The remedy for breach of the collective consultation rules is a “protective award” of up to 90 days’ pay for each affected employee, which is an effective and penalising remedy against the employer.
 The claim must be brought by the recognised trade union or employee representatives if they are in place, otherwise the claim can be brought by each individual affected employee.

 Unlike many other employment claims, you do not need to have been employed for two years to qualify for a protective award if your employer has not complied with collective consultation obligations.
 This means that you may qualify for a protective award, even if you do not yet qualify for statutory redundancy pay.

 A claim must be presented to an Employment Tribunal within the period of three months less one day of the date on which the last of the dismissals takes effect.

 An employer has a defence to such a claim where it can show that there were special circumstances which meant consultation was not reasonably practicable, although this is not an easy defence to raise.
 An employer would have to show that a ‘sudden and unexpected’ disaster had struck the company meaning that it was ‘not reasonably practicable’ to consult with employees.
 This is very difficult to prove and even the business going insolvent does not usually meet the threshold unless there were unusual and exceptional circumstances.